-This ebook is now FREE! at EBH Only.
+This ebook is FREE! at EBH Only.
+Text your name and email to 913-269-3177 and indicate this ebook.
+You will be emailed the ebook absolutely FREE!
 Screenwriting Collection Ebook includes: Jumpstart Your Movie Scripts, Attending A Pitchfest, Going To A Screenwriting Expo and Free Gifts!

 The purpose of Screenwriting Collection is to provide you with the most comprehensive information and strategies you will need after you have made the decision to write a screenplay.

 Thus, you will receive updates with new information and you can email the author should you have any questions.

 The first ebook in this collection is Jumpstart Your Movie Scripts.
 Included are the following topics: How important are movie scripts?
 Why write movie scripts?
 How reading screenplays and watching movies can help.
 The reality of revisions.
 What movie scripts will you write?
 How and why screenwriting software can help you write.
 How to protect yourself and your work.
 People Resources--Who can help you sell your script.
 Non-People Resources--To help sell your script.
 Where can you market your work yourself?
 Where else can writers find work?
 What you need to know when your screenplay is purchased or optioned.
 Screenwriters and their writing process.
 Summary and screenwriter profiles.

 The second ebook is Attending A Pitchfest.
 This compiles information regarding what to do before and after you pay for the event, what to expect on the very important morning of registration, and some of the screenwriting and pitching tips used by the guest speakers.
 Not only that, you will find out what was said by the agents’ and managers’ panel.